Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Introduction

 \section{Introduction}

 \looseness=-1 Diffusion models have achieved remarkable success in generating high-quality images~\cite{ho2020denoising, rombach2022high}.
-Recent advances have extended their capabilities to video generation, producing visually compelling and temporally coherent results~\cite{sora,yang2024cogvideox,HaCohen2024LTXVideo,wan2025,kong2024hunyuanvideo}.
+Recent advances have extended their capabilities to video generation, producing visually compelling results~\cite{sora,yang2024cogvideox,HaCohen2024LTXVideo,wan2025,kong2024hunyuanvideo}.

-However, these improvements come at a significant computational cost.
-Unlike image generation, video synthesis involves an additional temporal dimension, dramatically increasing the number of tokens to process.
-As self attention scales quadratically with sequence length, training and inference on long videos become prohibitively expensive, limiting model practicality and scalability.
+However, such advances incur substantial computational costs.
+Unlike image synthesis, the temporal dimension in video synthesis greatly increases token counts compared to images, and the quadratic scaling of self-attention with context length renders training and inference on long videos computationally prohibitive, restricting model scalability.

-\looseness=-1 Several prior works have sought to mitigate this challenge using sparse attention.
+\looseness=-1 Several prior works tried to mitigate this challenge using sparse attention.
 For instance, as illustrated in \fig{idea}(a), Sparse VideoGen (SVG)~\cite{xi2025sparse} employs an online profiling strategy that classifies each attention head as either spatial or temporal and then applies the corresponding sparse mask.
-While this approach can accelerate inference, it poses challenges during training, especially for longer videos.
-The profiling may misclassify attention heads on unseen data distributions, and such errors can be reinforced during optimization, leading to degraded performance.
-Other approaches replace the softmax attention with linear alternatives~\cite{wang2024lingen,xie2025sana}; however, these typically require substantial architectural modifications, where modest fine-tuning is typically insufficient to recover the original video quality.
+While this can accelerate inference, it poses challenges during training, especially for longer videos.
+The profiling may misclassify attention heads on unseen data distributions, whose error can be reinforced during optimization, leading to degraded performance.
+Other approaches replace the softmax attention with linear alternatives~\cite{wang2024lingen,xie2025sana}, but these often require substantial architectural changes, where modest fine-tuning is typically insufficient to recover the original video quality.